dynamsoft-docs/license-server-docs/selfhosting/manageLTS.md

 ### Configure a backup LTS

+> This step is optional but highly recommended, if you are installing LTS for the first time, you can skip this step and come back to this step once the main LTS is installed and working properly.

 For maximum up time, a backup LTS is necessary.
-The following are the steps to configure a back LTS.
+The following are the steps to configure a backup LTS.

 * Find the file `lts.json.sample` in the LTS directory, rename it to `lts.json`